 Whether you’re heading on a cross-country road trip or running some errands in town, having a roadside emergency is always frustrating.
 Getting off-schedule can ruin your day — or your entire trip.
 A few of the most common roadside emergencies include getting locked out of your car, finding yourself with a dead battery, and getting a flat tire.

 There are plenty of ways you can handle these issues by yourself, especially if you know what you’re doing.
-But if you can’t figure it out or simply don’t want to do it yourself, Encore Protection’s soon-to-come on-demand emergency roadside assistance service can help.
+But if you can’t figure it out or simply don’t want to do it yourself, Encore Protection’s on-demand emergency roadside assistance service (coming soon!) can help.
 Be sure to stay tuned for our announcement when this service goes live!

 In the meantime, here are a few tips to get you back on the road if you lock yourself out of your car, get a dead battery, or find yourself with a flat tire.